nikiforov-alexander/pt4-spark-blog/README.md

     - [BlogEntry]
     - [Comment]

-    I also added [Date] class, just for convenience, that inherits `java.util.Date` class, but has two additional methods, that return date in right machine-readable format for html datetime element:
+    Both classes have two additional methods, that return date in right machine-readable format for html datetime element:
     `getHtmlCreationDate()`
     and return date in format provided in mockup files for users to see